thisandagain/troll/README.md

 ## troll
 #### Language sentiment analysis and neural networks... for trolls.

 Troll is a tool for performing sentiment analysis (ie: "is this naughty or nice") on arbitrary blocks of text and associating it with a unique user.
-Using this data, combined with a rather naivé neural network and some simple training, users can be reliably classified as "trolls".
+Using this data, combined with a rather naivé neural network and some training, users can be classified as "trolls".

 ### Installation
+Troll uses [Redis](http://redis.io/) for data storage.
+Once Redis is up and running, you can install Troll using NPM:
 ```bash
 npm install troll
 ```